Understand and Overcome Conflict Avoidance

 Harmony felt more important than honesty or authenticity

-While avoiding conflict may have once helped maintain stability in difficult situations, it no longer serves you in creating genuine, fulfilling relationships.
-Avoidance doesn’t make problems disappear—it simply delays them, often allowing small tensions to grow into major rifts.
+And while avoiding conflict may have once helped maintain stability in difficult situations, avoidance doesn't make problems disappear — it delays them, allowing small tensions to grow into major rifts, and keeping you from the genuine, fulfilling relationships you deserve.

 The Hidden Costs of Conflict Avoidance